4GeeksAcademy/blog/blog/coding-bootcamp-in-berlin.md

 A bootcamp has the characteristic of being very demanding in terms of the speed of learning.
 In 6 months, or even less, a person who knows nothing about the subject is prepared from scratch.
 For this reason, if the rhythm of assignments and projects is neglected, these can accumulate and can be very stressful for the student, not only because they accumulate quickly, but also, as mentioned in the previous point, they go from one subject to another very quickly, so tackling an old subject can require a lot more work than doing it on time.
 Organizing personal times is crucial to be able to carry out learning at the required pace, schedule the hours of the day necessary to avoid falling behind and to read the classes before the chair.

+## Salaries for Coding Bootcamp graduates in Berlin

+The average [salary for bootcamp graduates in Berlin](https://4geeksacademy.com/us/software-engineer-salary/software-engineer-salary-germany) depends on the specific program, industry area, and the individual's level.
+However, a full-stack developer in Berlin, just graduate can expect to earn around **€60,000 - €80,000** per year and senior positions offering salaries upwards of **€100,000**.

 ## Job Opportunities in Berlin's Tech Industry

 Berlin is one of the cities with the most job opportunities in technology companies in the world, with good salaries, good contracts, and a very good work network.
 Not only are there thousands of startups launching every year, but all the big companies have offices with jobs in this city.
-These include Microsoft, GitHub, Airbnb, SAP, Wayfair, Amazon, Datadog, and Snowflake.
-Many of these offer 100% **remote** jobs and other face-to-face and hybrid modalities.
+These include [Microsoft](https://www.microsoft.com/en-us/), [GitHub](https://github.com/4GeeksAcademy), Airbnb, SAP, Wayfair, Amazon, Datadog, and Snowflake.
+Many of these offer 100% remote jobs and other face-to-face and hybrid modalities.

-## Salaries for Coding Bootcamp graduates in Berlin

-The average salary for bootcamp graduates in Berlin depends on the specific program, industry area, and the individual's level.
-However, a full-stack developer in Berlin, just graduate can expect to earn around **€60,000 - €80,000** per year and senior positions offering salaries upwards of **€100,000**.